Atlas (mythology): King of Atlantis

 Atlas and Heracles, metope from the temple of Zeus at Olympia.

 According to Plato, the first king of Atlantis was also named Atlas, but that Atlas was a son of Poseidon and the mortal woman Cleito.
-The works of Eusebius and Diodorus also give an Atlantean account of Atlas.
-In these accounts, Atlas' father was Uranus and his mother was Gaia.
+The works of Eusebius and Diodorus also give an account of Atlas.
+In these, Atlas's father was Uranus and his mother was Gaia.
 His grandfather was Elium "King of Phoenicia" who lived in Byblos with his wife Beruth.
 Atlas was raised by his sister, Basilia.

 King of Mauretania

-Atlas was also a legendary king of Mauretania, the land of the Mauri in antiquity roughly corresponding with modern Morocco.
+Atlas was also a legendary king of Mauretania, the land of the Mauri in antiquity roughly corresponding with modern Morocco and Algeria.
 In the 16th century, Gerardus Mercator put together the first collection of maps to be called an "Atlas" and devoted his book to the "King of Mauretania".

 Atlas became associated with Northwest Africa over time.
 He had been connected with the Hesperides, or "Nymphs", which guarded the golden apples, and Gorgons both of which were said to live beyond Ocean in the extreme west of the world since Hesiod's Theogony.
 Diodorus and Palaephatus mention that the Gorgons lived in the Gorgades, islands in the Aethiopian Sea.
 The main island was called Cerna, and modern-day arguments have been advanced that these islands may correspond to Cape Verde due to Phoenician exploration.

 The Northwest Africa region emerged as the canonical home of the King via separate sources.
 In particular, according to Ovid, after Perseus turns Atlas into a mountain range, he flies over Aethiopia, the blood of Medusa's head giving rise to Libyan snakes.
 By the time of the Roman Empire, the habit of associating Atlas's home to a chain of mountains, the Atlas Mountains, which were near Mauretania and Numidia, was firmly entrenched.